Solitary Fibrous Tumor of the Breast

 On the whole, solitary fibrous breast tumors are benign, but they are not entirely benign.
 One of the things the pathologist will look for are ‘atypical‘ cellular features, and the more atypical the cells are, the more likely that there may be malignant aspects to the lesions down the road.
 Some of these lesions have been know to recur locally or even to metastize, and depending upon where they metastize, there could be problems and future treatments required.
 However, it should be emphasized that a solitary fibrous breast tumor is a neoplasm involving unusual, but otherwise normal, cells.
 They can grow and cause problems, but they do not ‘devour and destroy‘ the way breast cancer cells do.

 Treatment of breast solitary fibrous tumors

 Solitary fibrous breast tumors are typically treated by extensive surgical resection (lumpectomy).
 There is no evidence that chemotherapy or radiation treatments are either necessary or effective.
-It is a condition that has to be followed-up routinely.
+Breast specialists will follow-up this condition routinely.
 Even though the disease generally has a non-aggressive clinical course, the possibilty of local recurrence and unlikely metastasis does merit strict follow-up observation, particularly if there are any atypical features.

 - Bombonati A, Parra JS, Schwartz GF, Palazzo JP: Solitary fibrous tumor of the breast.
 Breast J 2003, 9:251.